A young business man who is confused while reading financial statements for private audits

-There are various reasons you need a private audit of your financial statements.
+There are various reasons for private audits of your financial statements.
 For example, you’ll need a completed audit to show compliance with regulatory requirements or apply for a loan.
 The thing is, even though companies take private company audits seriously, a big issue we often see is that they’re not ready when the audit starts.

 Batul Abdulali, ACA, Principal at Assurance Dimensions, pointed out one of the biggest challenges before an engagement: “Being prepared for the audit.
 This can be prevented by understanding the scope of what is required in an audit engagement.”
 So, getting ready and knowing what the audit involves is key to smoothing out the process.